yashmore18/Max-Motors/README.md

 Fork the repository.
 Create a new branch for your changes.
 Make your changes and test them thoroughly.
 Submit a pull request.
 # Bugs
-Admin panel has not be integrated yet, it will show error.
+Admin panel is not integrated, it will show error.